OlgaBogush/rsschool-cv/cv.md

 + HTML
 + CSS
 + JavaScript
-+ The ability to successfully meet deadlines.
++ The ability to successfully meet deadlines
-+ The ability to prioritize.
++ The ability to prioritize

 **Code examples**
 ```